bushtail/BSODsForDumbfucks/README.md

 d)  Have a missing .dll file in your system folder.

 As always, your first step in debugging this should be to look at the system problem reports - this will give you a clue as to which program, device, driver, or missing dll is causing the error.
 If the problem reports do not point to a specific file, you should remove the most recently-installed piece of hardware in your system.

+## 0x00000003 - INVALID_AFFINITY_SET
+#### Microsoft's Definition
+The INVALID_AFFINITY_SET bug check has a value of 0x00000003.

+This bug check appears very infrequently.

+#### Layman's Explanation
+Honestly?
+I couldn't find any documentation that describes what this means.
+(If you possess the knowledge of what this error means, please submit an issue report.)
+Based on the error code, it seems as though it occurs when a program attempting to run on your computer has an invalid *affinity* setting.
+Program affinity in Windows defines which individual CPU cores are allowed to run a certain program.
+This is often used to limit the amount of cores a program uses.